simurghi/Alien_Invasion/README.md

 ### Releases:

 Download the latest release, extract the zip, and run the alien invasion launch script (Linux).
+There is also an experimental Windows exe built with wine available.

 ### Cloning: